sensedeep/sensedeep/README.md

 * Zero-delay live tail.
 * Powerful, fast queries to quickly locate errors.

+Under the hood:

+* Stores log data in your browser cache for instant scanning and queries.
+* Aggregates data from multiple log streams into a single log group.
+* Bookmarks favorite views for instant recall.

 ### Try it Free

 There is nothing to install, just navigate your browser to SenseLogs to run: